nowfrog/briskly/README.md

  [_] Add page-specific rules for HTML formatting <br>
  -  [_] Wikipedia <br>
  -  [_] other most common websites... <br>
-  - more to come while I test the shortcut...

 ## Comments
 <ul>